Rockets hit Baghdad airport compound, disused civilian plane damaged - police | Business

 Rockets hit Baghdad airport compound, disused civilian plane damaged - police

-Several rockets landed in the Baghdad International Airport compound and near an adjacent U.S. air base, damaging at least one disused civilian aeroplane, Iraqi police sources said.
+Several rockets landed in the Baghdad International Airport compound and near an adjacent U.S. air base on Friday, damaging at least one disused civilian aeroplane, Iraqi police sources said.
 The police sources did not report any other damage or any injuries.
-The damaged aircraft was an out of use Iraqi Airways plane, they said.

 - Country: